 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/therapy for problematic anxiety and its symptoms, including the anxiety symptom depersonalization.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Depersonalization, Derealization anxiety symptoms.

 3. Louisiana State University Health Sciences Center.
 "Emotional stress can change brain function."
 ScienceDaily.
 ScienceDaily, 12 January 2011.